HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 #### Video

 Videos remain among the most resource-intensive elements on websites, significantly impacting sustainability.
-For more detailed information, refer to our <a hreflang="en" href="./media">Media chapter</a>.
+For more detailed information, refer to our [Media chapter](./media).
 When incorporating third-party videos, utilizing facades is still the recommended approach.

 Additionally, configure your videos thoughtfully:
 1. Avoid preloading and autoplay to reduce unnecessary data transfer.